IBM/aspera-cli/docs/README.md

 ### `ascp` command line

-If you want to use `ascp` directly as a command line, refer to IBM Aspera documentation of either [Desktop Client](https://www.ibm.com/docs/en/asdc), [Endpoint](https://www.ibm.com/docs/en/ahte) or [Transfer Server](https://www.ibm.com/docs/en/ahts) where [a section on `ascp` can be found](https://www.ibm.com/docs/en/ahts/4.4?topic=linux-ascp-transferring-from-command-line).
+To use `ascp` directly as a command line, refer to the IBM Aspera documentation of either [Desktop Client](https://www.ibm.com/docs/en/asdc), [Endpoint](https://www.ibm.com/docs/en/ahte) or [Transfer Server](https://www.ibm.com/docs/en/ahts) - each of which includes [a dedicated section on `ascp`](https://www.ibm.com/docs/en/ahts/4.4?topic=linux-ascp-transferring-from-command-line).

-Using `ascli` with plugin `server` for command line gives advantages over `ascp`:
+Using `ascli` with the `server` plugin instead of raw `ascp` provides several advantages:

 - Automatic resume on error
-- Configuration file
+- Configuration file support
 - Choice of transfer agents
-- Integrated support of multi-session
+- Built-in multi-session support

-All `ascp` options are supported either through transfer spec parameters (listed with `conf ascp spec`) and with the possibility to provide `ascp` arguments directly when the `direct` agent is used (`ascp_args` in `transfer_info`).
+All `ascp` options are supported, either through transfer spec parameters (listed with `config ascp spec`), or by passing `ascp` arguments directly when using the `direct` agent (via `ascp_args` in option `transfer_info`).

 ### Command line parsing, Special Characters